-(1) The 2017 bonus amount reported for Mr. Primiano represents a \$1,500 bonus paid in November 2017 that was approved by the compensation committee related to his efforts to complete and enter into our license agreement with Ono Pharmaceutical Co., Ltd., which we announced on October 12, 2017, and a \$30,000 discretionary bonus paid in February 2018 approved by our compensation committee in connection with its review and approval of Mr. Primiano's annual performance-based cash incentive compensation for his efforts in 2017 related to the transaction with Ono Pharmaceutical Co., Ltd., Ltd., which we announced on October 12, 2017, and a \$30,000 discretionary bonus paid in February 2018 approved by our compensation committee in connection with its review and approval of Mr. Primiano's annual performance-based cash incentive compensation for his efforts in 2017 related to the transaction with Ono Pharmaceutical Co., Ltd.in connection with specific efforts by Mr. Primiano in 2017 to efficiently and effectively enter into a significant strategic transaction benefiting our company.
+(1) The 2017 bonus amount reported for Mr. Primiano represents a \$1,500 bonus paid in November 2017 that was approved by the compensation committee related to his efforts to complete and enter into our license agreement with Ono Pharmaceutical Co., Ltd., which we announced on October 12, 2017, and a \$30,000 discretionary bonus paid in February 2018 approved by our compensation committee in connection with its review and approval of Mr. Primiano's annual performance-based cash incentive compensation for his efforts in 2017 related to the transaction with Ono Pharmaceutical Co., Ltd.in connection with specific

+- efforts by Mr. Primiano in 2017 to efficiently and effectively enter into a significant strategic transaction benefiting our company.
 The 2018 bonus amount reported for Mr. Varadan represents a \$25,000 sign-on bonus paid in July 2018.
-See "Compensation Discussion and Analysis-Offer Letter for Anand Varadan." for additional information regarding Mr. Varadan's sign-on bonus.

-- (2) Amounts represent the aggregate fair value amount computed as of the grant date of the option awards granted during 2016, 2017 and 2018 in accordance with FASB ASC Topic 718.
+See "Compensation Discussion and Analysis-Offer Letter for Anand Varadan." for additional information regarding Mr. Varadan's sign-on bonus. - (2) Amounts represent the aggregate fair value amount computed as of the grant date of the option awards granted during 2016, 2017 and 2018 in accordance with FASB ASC Topic 718.
 Assumptions used in the calculation of these amounts are included in Note 10, Stock-based Compensation, of the notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018. - (3) Amounts represent awards to our named executive officers under our annual performance-based cash incentive program.
 See "Compensation Discussion and Analysis-Components of Executive Compensation-Annual Performance-Based Cash Incentives" for a description of that program.
 Annual bonus compensation for 2016 was earned in 2016 and paid in 2017.
 Annual bonus compensation for 2017 was earned in 2017 and paid in 2018.
 Annual bonus compensation for 2018 was earned in 2018 and paid in 2019. - (4) Amounts represent (i) the dollar value of life and accidental death and dismemberment (AD&D) insurance premiums paid by us on behalf of our named executive officers and (ii) the amount we contributed to our 401(k) plan in respect of our named executive officers, which is tested annually for compliance with applicable tax laws and limited accordingly.
 In 2016, we paid \$660 life and AD&D insurance premiums for each of Dr. Kauffman, Dr. Shacham and Mr. Primiano.
 Also, in 2016, we made 401(k) plan contributions of \$10,600 for each of Dr. Kauffman, Dr. Shacham and Mr. Primiano.
 In 2017, we paid \$660 life and AD&D insurance premiums for each of Dr. Kauffman, Dr. Shacham and Mr. Primiano.
-In 2017, we paid \$660 life and AD&D insurance premiums for each of Dr. Kauffman, Dr. Shacham and Mr. Primiano.
-In 2018, we paid \$660 in life and AD&D insurance premiums for each of Dr. Kauffman, Dr. Shacham and Mr. Primiano.
-In 2018, we paid \$660 in life and AD&D insurance premiums for each of Dr. Kauffman, Dr. Shacham and Mr. Primiano.
-In 2018, we paid \$660 in life and AD&D insurance premiums for each of Dr. Kauffman, Dr. Shacham and Mr. Primiano.
-In 2018, we paid \$660 in life and AD&D insurance premiums for each of Dr. Kauffman, Dr. Shacham and Mr. Primiano.
-In 2018, we paid \$660 in life and AD&D insurance premiums for each of Dr. Kauffman, Dr. Shacham, Mr. Primiano, Mr. Varadan Also, in 2018, we made 401(k) plan contributions of \$11,000 for each of Dr. Kauffman, Dr. Shacham, Mr. Primiano, Mr. Varadan and Mr. Falvey. - (5) Dr. Kauffman also serves as a member of our board of directors but does not receive any compensation for his service as a director. - (6) Messrs.
+Also, in 2017, we made 401(k) plan contributions of \$10,800 for each of Dr. Kauffman, Dr. Shacham and Mr. Primiano.
+In 2018, we paid \$660 in life and AD&D insurance premiums for each of Dr. Kauffman, Dr. Shacham, Mr. Primiano and Mr. Falvey and \$358 for Mr. Varadan.
+Also, in 2018, we made 401(k) plan contributions of \$11,000 for each of Dr. Kauffman, Dr. Shacham, Mr. Primiano, Mr. Varadan and Mr. Falvey. - (5) Dr. Kauffman also serves as a member of our board of directors but does not receive any compensation for his service as a director. - (6) Messrs.
 Varadan and Falvey were not NEOs during 2017 or 2016.
 Mr. Varadan was appointed as Executive Vice President, Chief Commercial Officer of the company on June 22, 2018.
 Mr. Falvey served as Executive Vice President, Chief Financial Officer and Treasurer of the company during 2018 but resigned effective January 18, 2019.